himza25/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-Task 13 : This project is about inserting a node into a sorted singly linked list in C.
+Task 14 : This project contains a script that prints the ASCII alphabet in reverse order, alternating lowercase and uppercase.